I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_geteventbuffer_out.md

 `Events`

 Contains an array of type <a href="..\hbapiwmi\ns-hbapiwmi-_msfc_eventbuffer.md">MSFC_EventBuffer</a> that contains the next events in the HBA's event queue.

-`HBAStatus`

-Contains a value associated with the WMI class qualifier <a href="https://msdn.microsoft.com/library/windows/hardware/ff557233">HBA_STATUS</a> that indicates the result of an HBA query operation.

 ## Remarks
 The <a href="https://msdn.microsoft.com/library/windows/hardware/ff553935">GetEventBuffer</a> method retrieves the next events in the HBA's event queue.